zerotohero-dev/sif/README.md

 For example, to get help about the `sif find` command, just type `sif help find`.

+## Hey, I'm Stuck!

+For any issues that you stumble upon, [feel free to open a ticket][new-issue].

+TODO:// Code documentation is not ready yet.

 ## Supported Environments

 `sif` uses builtin [bash][bash] commands.
 So, to